 Annual Report of Extra Income

-All employees who received extra income exceeding $500 from any public agencies in 2016 must report it on the Annual Report of Extra Income form.
+All employees who received extra income exceeding $500 from any public agencies in the prior calendar year must report it on the Annual Report of Extra Income form.
 Forms must be completed, notarized, and submitted to Debra Simpson-Webster in Human Resources no later than January 31 of each year.
 Forms may also be emailed to Debra Simpson-Webster at email@example.com.
 Questions regarding this form should be directed to Debra at 501.569.8681.

 Filing Statement of Financial Interest